luyangtsinghua/resume/_pages/education.md

 ## School of Vehicle and Mobility, Tsinghua University
 ------
 **PhD Student of Mechanical Engineering, 2018-present.
-Total GPA: 4.0.**
-I received a score of 4.0 for all my professional courses, including Methods of Optimization, Modern Method for Optimal Calculation, Modern Control Theory, Optimal Control and Vehicle Control Engineering.
+Total GPA: 3.9.
+Rank: 1/56** I received a score of 4.0 for all my professional courses, including Methods of Optimization, Modern Method for Optimal Calculation, Modern Control Theory, Optimal Control and Vehicle Control Engineering.

 ##  Department of Computer Science and Technology, Tsinghua University